masonfmatthews/rails_assignments/exercises/employees_and_departments/README.md

 You want to keep track of employees (with their names and salaries), departments (with their names), and which employees are in which department.
 You should be able to:

-* Create a new department.
+* Create a new department (once you know its name).
-* Create a new employee.
+* Create a new employee (once you know his/her name and salary).
 * Add an employee to a department.
 * Get an employee's name.
+* Get an employee's salary.
+* Get a department's name.
-* Give raises to an individual.
+* Give a raise (in percent) to an individual.
-* Give raises to a department.
+* Give raises (in percent) to a department.